mtgjson/mtgjson-website/docs/data-models/card-set/index.md

 > ### setCode
 >
-> The printing set code that the card is from.
+> The printing set code that the card is from, formatted in uppercase.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.0.1`